jmcanterafonseca-iota/stardust-examples/digital-assets/04-native-tokens-transaction.md

 At the end of this step you have created the transaction essence.
 Remember that it includes two inputs :

-* Input 1 from  `consumedOutputNativeTokensID` (source of the native tokens transferred)
+* Input #1 from  `consumedOutputNativeTokensID` (source of the native tokens transferred)
-* Input 2 from `storageCostsOutputID` (pays the storage costs)
+* Input #2 from `storageCostsOutputID` (pays the storage costs)

 And three Outputs:

-* Output 1 `nativeTokensOutput` (destination of the native tokens)
+* Output #1 `nativeTokensOutput` (destination of some of the native tokens)
-* Output 2 `remainderNativeTokensOutput` (remainder native tokens)
+* Output #2 `remainderNativeTokensOutput` (remainder native tokens)
-* Output 3 `remainderStorageBasicOutput` (remainder of the storage costs)
+* Output #3 `remainderStorageBasicOutput` (remainder of the storage costs)

 ## Provide Unlock Signature of the Transaction

-As it was explained in former tutorials you can provide the unlock signature of the transaction as follows.
+As it was explained in former tutorials, you can provide the unlock signature of the transaction as follows.
 The only detail here is that you need to provide two unlocks as two Inputs are being involved in this transaction.
 As the two Inputs are controlled by the same address the second one is just a reference to the first one.

 ```typescript
 const unlockSignature: ISignatureUnlock = {